AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-lead-account-owner-sync.md

 * Assignment (and re-assignment) rules in Marketo
 * Use them in the [Change Owner](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/change-owner.md), [Sync Person to SFDC](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/sync-person-to-sfdc.md), and [Create Task](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/create-task.md) flow actions

-Marketo sure has an awesome Salesforce sync.
+Marketo sure has an awesome [!DNL Salesforce] sync.
 No one else does it so well!